Jim-Duke/bumbyextras/Source/ah_holy_jesus/README.md

 ### Objections

 Some may have trouble accepting the phrase "I crucified You."
 Some may object with this personalization of the doctrine of substitutionary atonement.
+In that aspect Ah, holy Jesus is similar to "I'm the One".

 ### Tune